Introduction to Algorithms

 - It provides a clean standard to think about the program or system behavior.

 - Performance is just like money where we use it to pay for more functionality or user-friendliness.
-For example, we code in Java for the OOPS features, even though Java is approx 3 times slower than C. In other words, we are willing to pay the performance by a factor of 3 to get more functionalities.
+For example, we code in Java or C++ for the OOPS features, even though Java or C++ is approx. 3 times slower than C. In other words, we are willing to pay the performance by a factor of 3 to get more functionalities.

-- Speed is always fun and we humans love it!
+- Speed is always fun and we love it!

-There can be different solutions (or algorithms) for the same computational problem and these solutions may differ in terms of efficiency.
+There can be different solutions or algorithms for the same coding problem and these solutions may differ in terms of efficiency.
 These differences can be much more significant than differences due to hardware and software.
 So the system performance depends on choosing efficient algorithms as much as on choosing fast hardware.
 Even applications that do not require algorithm directly at the application level, relies heavily upon algorithms.
 For examples:

 - Does the application require fast hardware?
 The hardware design used algorithms.